nova-pkgs/python/Doc/extending/extending.rst

 Most functions that return a reference to an object pass on ownership with the reference.
-In particular, all functions whose function it is to create a new object, such as :c:func:`PyLong_FromLong` and :c:func:`Py_BuildValue`, pass ownership to the receiver.
+In particular, all functions whose function it is to create a new object, such as :c:func:`PyInt_FromLong` and :c:func:`Py_BuildValue`, pass ownership to the receiver.
 Even if the object is not actually new, you still receive ownership of a new reference to that object.
-For instance, :c:func:`PyLong_FromLong` maintains a cache of popular values and can return a reference to a cached item.
+For instance, :c:func:`PyInt_FromLong` maintains a cache of popular values and can return a reference to a cached item.

 Many functions that extract objects from other objects also transfer ownership